 The following restoration projects

 He also gave orders to have his own mausoleum built within the mosque complex.
 Due to his dedicated restoration work, the mosque of Aqsunqur was renamed after him.
 However, for some reason, its new name was hardly ever used and the mosque of Aqsunqur continued to be hailed after its original creator.
 The monument received a second facelift in 1902 after a powerful earthquake cracked some of the courtyard portico arches.
-That was a second major renovation and restoration project and another one sponsored by the Egyptian government followed in 1995.
+That was the second major renovation and restoration project and another one sponsored by the Egyptian government followed in 1995.
 In 2009, the mosque of Aqsunqur was once again closed for renovations and restoration work, a project that continued until 2015, at which point the mosque finally opened its doors once again to the public.

 Address – Bab El Wazir Street, Qism El-Khalifa, Cairo